okareo-ai/okareo-python-sdk/README.md

 In order to run the tests from okareo_tests directory use pytest.
-For tests to run you need to have the `API_KEY` environment variable set to a valid API key.
+For tests to run you need to have the `OKAREO_API_KEY` environment variable set to a valid API key.

 ```sh
 poetry run pytest